klionsky123/dmk-airflow-etl/README.md

 ## Main Features

-- Contains stand-alone fully functional set of metadata tables, and stored procs for ETL support.
+- Contains a fully functional, stand-alone set of metadata tables and stored procedures to support ETL processes.
-- Extracts sample data from various data sources (flat files, RDBMS, REST API) with emphasis on performance.
+- Extracts sample data from various data sources—flat files, relational databases (RDBMS), and REST APIs—with a strong emphasis on performance.
-- Loads and transforms data using SQL stored procs
+- Performs data loading and transformation via SQL stored procedures
-- Scheduled via Airflow
+- Scheduled and orchestrated through Apache Airflow.

 ---